ue22-p21/web-intro/notebooks/30-js-by-examples.md

     that in turns needs module Y, etc…
     just like when a Python module does `import another`
   * the evolutions of the language over time
-    proper modules are available only since ES6 - circa 2016
+    proper modules are available only since ES2015
     and that takes time to get widely adopted

 +++